Event Management

 Meg Hibbins, University of Technology Sydney, Australia

-Jie Min Ho, Curtin University, Malaysia
+Jie Min Ho, Curtin University, Australia

-Montire Intason, Naresuan University, Thailand
+Montira Intason, Naresuan University, Thailand

 Denise Kamyuka, Western University, Canada